leebut/docker-stuff/docker_compose.md

 ---

-That should cover everything to get a Docker Compose image up and running with one container.
+That should cover most things to get a Docker Compose image up and running with one container.

 Docker images are found on [Docker Hub](https://hub.docker.com/_/mysql).